-What, for you, are the benefits of attending a conference like Risk EMEA 2019 and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like Risk EMEA and what have attendees learnt from your session?

-I am looking forward to the panel discussion on operational resilience.
-While the topic has always been risk practitioners’ favourite, the recent paper from the Bank of England, PRA and FCA has spurred the industry to re-evaluate their technology, operational risk and business continuity models and this is i a great opportunity to discuss how the banks, insurance sectors, financial services and consultants are approaching this upcoming regulatory requirement.
+I enjoyed the panel discussion on operational resilience.
+While the topic has always been risk practitioners’ favourite, the recent paper from the Bank of England, PRA and FCA has spurred the industry to re-evaluate their technology, operational risk and business continuity models and this was a great opportunity to discuss how the banks, insurance sectors, financial services and consultants are approaching this upcoming regulatory requirement.

-You will be speaking on operational resilience at Risk EMEA 2019; what in your mind remains to be done to build operational resilience and meet regulatory standards?
+You were speaking on operational resilience at Risk EMEA 2019; what in your mind remains to be done to build operational resilience and meet regulatory standards?

 I am an avid advocate of ‘making regulations work for you’.
 The concept of operational resilience has always been a priority in a risk professional’s mind.
 However, over the years, with the focus on specialization we have somehow forgotten to integrate the main components of an effective resilient program: BCM, ORM, TRM and Risk culture.
 The recent paper has indeed motivated the industry to revisit the business priorities and truly focus on the key resilience parameters.
 I think this is the start of a very fruitful journey.
 The fact that the paper has been published jointly by the PRA, FCA and BOE indeed helps the industry to holistically think about the business resilience model.